fac-members/fac-slides/src/slides/term-3/analysis-talk/analysis.md

 ---

-In this session your teams will collate and explore what you found out in pairs during your user research
+In this session your teams will collate and explore what you found out during your user research

 ---